 13. Checklists

-Checklists are simple, yet effective tools used to ensure that all potential risks and necessary risk management steps are considered.
+Checklists are simple yet effective tools to ensure the organization considers all potential project risks and necessary risk management steps.

 Features